merkede/podcast-website/content/blog/2023-systems-thinking/index.md

 ---

-**Management is so much more than a team hitting their OKRs and achieving a company’s objective**.
+**A reductionist view** To understand the whole we must break it down into it's component parts and study each component.

+**A system's view** To understand the whole, you must study it as a whole and understand how the various components interact, inter-relate and are interconnected to produce an outcome that is greater than the sum of its parts.

 You have the power to influence a person’s mental wellbeing, their hopes and desires, their confidence and self-development.
 Management is coaching, training, mentoring and so much more.
 At least that was my belief going into the role - I took the role of manager extremely seriously.

 >	"people leave managers not companies"